-Gunfire kills two at New York Caribbean street party
+Gunfire kills two at New York's Caribbean street party

 In addition, 45 surveillance cameras were installed along the parade route, 250 light towers were erected to illuminate streets and community activists and clergy reached out to gangs leading up to the event.
 Police conducted a gun buy-back the Friday before the festivities.

-Mayor Bill De Blasio, who declined on Monday to say whether he would consider cancelling the parade in future years, said the city would need to continue strengthening its security of the event.
+Mayor Bill De Blasio, who declined on Monday to say whether he would consider cancelling the event going forward, said the city would need to keep strengthening security.

 "I think a lot of impressive work was done," De Blasio said.
 "We have more work to do."